MTTHSVSS/telegrambotxgpt/README.md

 ## Getting Started
 You will need a Telegram Account and access to a OPENAI API key.

-First, you will need to create a bot talking to the BotFather.
+First, you will need to create a bot talking to the BotFather (http://rb.gy/md1zj6).
 He will provide you with a token.

 Afterward, you will need to create an API key at https://rb.gy/pqmtlx.